-The Oculus Pavilion was funded by the Quintin Hogg Trust and designed and built by third year Architecture students from the University of Westminster.
-The project was initiated and lead by Maria Kramer, director of Room 102 ltd and main tutor of the students and it was part of the London Festival of Architecture.
+The Oculus Pavilion was funded by the QHT and designed and built by architecture students from the University of Westminster.
+The project was initiated and lead by Maria Kramer, director of Room 102 and was part of the London Festival of Architecture.

 Two Storey Rear Extension

 This rear extension in Tufnell Park compromises two bedrooms on the lower ground floor and a kitchen extension with a glazed eating area on the upper ground floor.